Hon. Gina Levy Abadi. Part 18.

 Practitioner Intelligence

-From matters handled in this part.
-Last updated: June 2026.
+From matters handled in this part, checked against the published Part 18 rules.
+Last updated: August 5, 2026.

 What We Have Seen

 In a recent Part 18 commercial matter, a defendant's motion to dismiss was rendered academic when the plaintiff filed an amended complaint before the return date.
-Counsel withdrew the motion and contacted the court to remove it from the calendar, which the Part accommodated.
-The practical lesson: in Part 18, watch the pleadings closely, because an amended complaint can moot a pending motion, and the Part is willing to clear an unnecessary appearance if counsel calls ahead.
+The practical lesson is to watch the pleadings closely in this part, because an amended complaint can moot a pending motion.
+The published rules set out the way to clear the appearance: the parties resolve the motion on consent, upload a proposed order through NYSCEF at least three business days before the return date, and the movant obtains confirmation from the Part Clerk that no appearance is necessary.

 Tips